Al-Hira: Geography

+Territorial extent

+Al-Hira ruled Arab populations from Mesopotamia, to deep into the interior of the Arabian Peninsula, especially in Eastern and Central Arabia.
+Instead of permanent direct rule, Al-Hira used a "divide-and-rule policy among the tribes of inner Arabia whom it threatened, cajoled, and rewarded" and Al-Hira "appointed tribesmen as kings, military leaders, and tax collectors".
+Al-Hira played the dual role of vassals of the Sasanians and leaders over a large Arab tribal confederation, leading to some contemporary historians calling them "dimorphic".
+Over the sixth century, Al-Hira ruled over Ma'add, one of the main tribal confederations of Central Arabia, vying back and forth for rule over them with Himyar.

 History

 Origins and Early Days

 The site of Al-Hira has ancient roots, with possible references dating back to the time of the Palmyrene Empire.
 A Roman source dated to 32 CE mentions a settlement that may correspond to Al-Hira.
-Other early references come from Byzantine and Syriac historians such as Claudius Glaucus, Stephanus of Byzantium, John of Ephesus, and Joshua the Stylite.
+Other early references come from Byzantine and Syriac historians such as Stephanus of Byzantium, John of Ephesus, and Joshua the Stylite.

 Despite these mentions, Al-Hira truly began to flourish with the rise of the Lakhmids, who established the city as their capital under the rule of Amr ibn Adi in the early 4th century CE.
 Archaeological evidence suggests that the oldest structures uncovered in Al-Hira date to the 3rd century CE.

 According to Arab legends and some classical sources, earlier settlements may have existed in the area during the reign of Nebuchadnezzar II, but the city reportedly fell into ruin until Arab tribes migrated to Iraq from Tihama in Yemen.
 Among these migrants were the tribes of Al-Azd and Quda'a, who eventually settled and formed a confederation known as the Tanukhids.
 Their leader, Malik ibn Fahm, is said to have built a palace in Al-Hira and granted land to his people.

 The city's importance grew rapidly under Amr ibn Adi, a prince of the Nasrid line and nephew of the legendary ruler Jadhima al-Abrash.
 Amr established Al-Hira as the Lakhmid capital, and it remained so until the Islamic conquest of Iraq in the 7th century.